 Your Inspector is an experienced, fully insured and licensed building and pest inspector.

 Our inspectors are limited to a maximum 3 inspections per day for quality control.

-Very reasonable prices keep us constantly in demand with new customers and referrals.
+Extremely reasonable prices are what keep us in constant demand with new clients and referrals.

-Our experienced staff go beyond your expectations and provide valuable advice on if the property is likely to contain asbestos, estimated cost of repairs and even building advice if you are considering renovating.
+Our knowledgeable staff will go beyond your expectations to provide valuable advice on if the property is likely to contain asbestos, estimated cost of repairs and even builder’s advice if you’re thinking about doing some DIY renovations.

 When you buy a property, there are generally two experts on your side, your Conveyancer and your Building and Pest Inspector.
 Conveyancers rely on our reports and refer our inspection service because it has been perfected since 2010 to provide everything you need, and extra things you want for peace of mind, BEFORE you unconditionally buy a house.